Graduate Education-Literacy Program (EDR)

 Given the harsh realities confronting the economically impoverished in this nation, schools are often the only places where children can be guaranteed physical comforts and safety under adult supervision.
 Therefore, educators are obliged to understand the needs of the economically poor, so that they will be capable of developing critically literate citizens.
 In this course, teachers will become acquainted with the research on school change and the institutional structures that prevent equitable distribution of finances and resources.
 Additionally, they will study the ways they can become change agents through study of the political, social, and economical frameworks of our society.

 EDR 671.
 Educ Tech Methods for Eng Lang Learners.
 3 Credit Hours.

 This course is designed to help elementary and secondary teachers implement methods of English Language Developmentthrough assistive technologies.
 Teachers of English language learners and students with special needs in literacy learning will benefit from this course.
 Teachers will learn to apply assistive technologies so that students will develop their reading, writing, listening and speaking English for social and academic achievement in the content areas.
 Finally, they will have opportunities to play technology games as well as critically evaluate media literacy.

 EDR 672.
-Foundations of New Literacies & Technol.
+New Literacies in the Inclusive Classroom.
 3 Credit Hours.